-We maintain a separate reserve for unfunded commitment, which is included in Liabilities on our Consolidated Statement of Condition.
+We maintain a separate reserve for unfunded commitments, which is included in Liabilities on our Consolidated Statement of Condition.
 The related provision for the reserve for unfunded commitments is included as part of the provision for credit losses on the Consolidated Statement of Comprehensive Income, along with the provision for loan losses.

-A summary of changes in the reserve for unfunded commitment follows.
+A summary of changes in the reserve for unfunded commitments follows.

-(dollars in thousands) 2019 2018 2017
+(dollars in thousands) 2020 2019 2018

-Balance at beginning of year (Reversal of)/Provision for reserve for unfunded commitments \$ 471 (26) \$ 407 64 \$ 374 33
+Balance at beginning of year Provision for/(Reversal of) reserve for unfunded commitments \$ 445 73 \$ 471 (26) \$ 407 64

-Total \$ 445 \$ 471 \$ 407
+Total \$ 518 \$ 445 \$ 471